Battery recycling: Battery recycling by type

 Most types of batteries can be recycled.
 However, some batteries are recycled more readily than others, such as lead–acid automotive batteries (nearly 99% are recycled) and button cells (because of the value and toxicity of their chemicals).
-Rechargeable nickel–cadmium (NiCd), nickel–metal hydride battery (NiMH), lithium-ion (Li-ion) and nickel–zinc (NiZn), can also be recycled.
+Rechargeable batteries can also be recycled, including nickel–cadmium (NiCd), nickel–metal hydride (NiMH), lithium-ion (Li-ion), and nickel–zinc (NiZn) types.
 Disposable alkaline batteries make up the vast majority of consumer battery use, but there is currently no cost-neutral recycling option.
 Consumer disposal guidelines vary by region.
 An evaluation of consumer alkaline battery recycling in Europe showed environmental benefit but at significant expense over disposal.
 Zinc–carbon and Zinc–air batteries are recycled in the same process.
 E.U. consumers recycled almost half of portable batteries bought in 2017.

 Lead–acid batteries

-Lead-acid batteries include but are not limited to: car batteries, golf cart batteries, UPS batteries, industrial fork-lift batteries, motorcycle batteries, and commercial batteries.
+Lead-acid batteries include but are not limited to: car batteries, golf cart batteries, UPS batteries, industrial forklift batteries, motorcycle batteries, and commercial batteries.
 These can be regular lead–acid, sealed lead–acid, gel type, or absorbent glass mat batteries.
 These are recycled by grinding them, neutralizing the acid, and separating the polymers from the lead.
 The recovered materials are used in a variety of applications, including new batteries.